 The International Criminal Court (ICC) is an independent, permanent court that tries persons accused of the most serious crimes of international concern, namely genocide, crimes against humanity and war crimes.
 The ICC is based on a treaty, joined by 123 countries (effective as of 1 April 2015).
 The ICC is a court of last resort.
 It will not act if a case is investigated or prosecuted by a national judicial system unless the national proceedings are not genuine, for example if formal proceedings were undertaken solely to shield a person from criminal responsibility.
 In addition, the ICC only tries those accused of the gravest crimes.

 The jurisdiction and functioning of the ICC are governed by the Rome Statute.
 On 17 July 1998, a conference of 160 States established the first treaty-based permanent international criminal court.
 The treaty adopted during that conference is known as the Rome Statute of the International Criminal Court.
-Among other things, it sets out the crimes falling within the jurisdiction of the ICC, the rules of procedure and the mechanisms for States to cooperate with the ICC.
+Among other things, it sets out the crimes falling within the jurisdiction of the ICC based on the information received to the criminal defense lawyers in Fort Worth, the rules of procedure and the mechanisms for States to cooperate with the ICC.
 The countries which have accepted these rules are known as States Parties and are represented in the Assembly of States Parties.
+The criminal defense lawyers in Fort Myers are experienced in dealing with such cases and can get justice.

 The Non-Aligned Movement has insisted on the independent function of the International Criminal Court in accordance with its judicial nature.
 The NAM Member States argue against the control of the United Nations Security Council over ICC and affirm that Security Council’s responsibilities under the Charter of the UN should not limit the role of the Court as a judicial body and that the ICC should be empowered to pronounce on acts of aggression independently.
 NAM has expressed concerns about the abuse of certain provisions of the Rome Statute by the Security Council, including its practice to purport to selectively limit the jurisdiction of the ICC when referring matters to the ICC and noted that the practice amounts to an abuse of the powers of the Security Council to refer matters to the ICC.